Aitkenvale

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-On a daily basis, there are an average of 191 trips across all routes, which translates to around 111 weekly trips per individual stop.
+Services run at a frequency of 191 trips per day across all routes, equating to about 111 weekly trips per stop.

 Frequently Asked Questions - Transport